-You can see I am on a greenhouse / gardening – kick.
-And so I followed Daniel Strohl from Hemmings.com, who made this solar panel out of need for heating.
-He wanted to tinker in his garage but it was too cold in Winter.
+I am on a greenhouse, gardening and garden crafts – kick!
+And so I followed Daniel Strohl.
+He wanted to tinker in his garage, but it was too cold there in Winter.
 So, he created his own heating system.
 After 3 years of refining his solar heating project, here it is:

 I love Daniels’ practical approach of just finding a key element and then adjusting all the other elements to match.
 For this version of his solar panel, he found an old glass sliding door, and then used that as his measuring stick for all the other materials.
-He cut his 2×4’s and back plywood to that size for the box, and just filled it up with cans, with turned out are 180.
+He cut his 2×4’s and back plywood to that size for the box.
+He just filled it up with cans.
+It turned out, there are 180.